Roadworthy Certificate in Emu Park

 Emu Park Roadworthy Certificate

 A roadworthy certificate confirms that your vehicle meets the minimum safety standards required by Queensland law.
-At Emu Park Automotive and Tyre Service, we carry out detailed roadworthy inspections on cars, trailers, motorcycles and light commercial vehicles.
+At Emu Park Automotive and Tyre Service, we pride ourselves on excellence in customer care, and will carry out detailed roadworthy inspections on cars, trailers, motorcycles and light commercial vehicles right here in Emu Park.
+We also carry out heavy vehicle inspections under the HVRAS (Heavy Vehicle Registration Assessment Scheme), which is a requirement to register certain heavy vehicles, trailers and caravans in Queensland.

-Each check is performed by licensed inspectors who assess key systems like brakes, tyres, steering, lights and suspension to ensure your vehicle is safe to drive and ready for registration or resale.
-Located in Emu Park, we deliver fast, transparent inspections with clear documentation and honest advice.
+Each check is performed by our licensed inspectors who assess key systems like brakes, tyres, steering, lights and suspension to ensure your vehicle is safe to drive and ready for registration or resale.
+We deliver fast, transparent inspections with clear documentation and honest advice.

 If your vehicle needs repairs to pass, you’ll receive a detailed report explaining exactly what’s required.
 Call 07 4938 7810 to book your roadworthy certificate inspection or ask about what’s involved.